 How do autoinflammatory conditions affect the body?

 Unlike autoimmune conditions, in autoinflammatory conditions there is no production of autoantibodies in response to naturally occurring proteins in the body.
-In Sweet’s syndrome, cytokines can sometimes be produced in response to the presence of antigens, which eventually leads to the activation of neutrophils (a type of granulocyte), and this is known as hypersensitivity reaction.
-However, most of the time, these cells are produced and activated for no known reason at all.
+In Sweet’s syndrome, cytokines are sometimes activated in response to the presence of antigens, which eventually leads to the activation of neutrophils (a type of granulocyte), and this is known as hypersensitivity reaction.
+However, most of the time, these cells are activated for no known reason at all.
 This then causes inflammation and potential tissue damage.

 Autoinflammatory conditions involve the innate immune system.

 In both conditions, the immune system is overactive and causes inflammation, but this happens for different reasons.